-- Read the labels.
+Read the labels.
 Ingredients for the supplements should be from organic sources whenever possible.

     - Dietary supplements should be tested for toxic substances and any kind of contamination such as lead or mercury.

-- Look for hypoallergenic products if you have sensitivity problems.
-Avoid wheat, yeast and corn.
+    - Look for hypoallergenic products if you have sensitivity problems or allergies.

     - Look for an expiration date and make sure the product is fresh.
 If there is no expiration date on the label, buy something else.